Equity, Diversity and Inclusive Education Master of Arts Degree

-- Become an effective leader who employs transformative instructional practices that focus on engaging and meeting the needs of at-risk urban youth.
+Become an effective leader who employs transformative instructional practices that focus on engaging and meeting the needs of those you serve. .

-- Become a model for other teachers who demonstrates effective strategies that close achievement gaps and meet district goals in the urban school setting.
+Become a model professional who demonstrates effective strategies that close opportunity gaps and meet organizational goals in an ever evolving fast-paced society.

 What are the unique features of Touro's Equity, Diversity & Inclusive Ed. program?

-- Touro recognizes the prior graduate work you did to become credentialed.
-With a valid California Teaching Credential, this program is only 18 units to earn a M.Ed.
+Touro recognizes the prior graduate work you did to become credentialed.
+With a valid California Teaching Credential, you may transfer in up to 12 units of prior work. .

 How long does the program take?

 Three semesters to complete 18 units and 5 semesters to complete the 30 units.

 How much does it cost?

 Can you transfer credits to the program?

 Up to 12 credits can be transferred, upon program approval.